- Club Info

 Grasmere is situated on the eastern side of the A591 Ambleside to Keswick road just before Grasmere village.
-This small lake is one of the regions best natural coarse fisheries holding prolific shoals of roach, quality perch and big pike.
-Genuine thirty pound plus pike have been caught in the past and twenty pound fish are caught every year, along with good numbers of doubles.
+This small lake is one of the region’s best natural coarse fisheries holding prolific shoals of roach, quality perch, and big pike.
+Genuine thirty pounds plus pike have been caught in the past and twenty-pound fish are caught every year, along with good numbers of doubles.
 We have introduced Electronic Catch returns on all our waters, for further information please use the following link: Catch Return Instruction

 Grasmere is surprisingly underfished for other species.
 The roach have a high average size and 2lb fish are not uncommon.
 Similarly, 3lb perch are by no means unusual.